sadanandv/CS5001EvolutionaryComputing/README.md

 All the algorithms have been individually defined in separate files.
 A menu-driven program has been written in the 'pipeline.py' file in which a graph can be inputted and based on the algorithm selected, a path will be returned.

-A C++ version of the pipeline has also been included in the directory.

 ## Unit 2: Optimization Algorithms